✦ a digital literary archive ✦

 Review

-As fictional fan fiction goes, this book was everything I wanted it to be.
-If you’re unaware, Carry On is the fan fiction written by protagonist, Cath, in the novel, Fangirl.
-It’s a fan fiction for a series called Simon Snow, which is the Fangirl-universe version of Harry Potter.
-Our two main characters are comparable to Harry Potter and Draco Malfoy, making Carry On essentially a Harry/Draco fanfic for all intents and purposes.
-It’s all a bit meta, but as a huge fan of Fangirl (it’s one of my all times favorites), this book ticked all of my boxes.
+In Rowell’s Carry On, our two main characters are comparable to Harry Potter and Draco Malfoy, essentially making the book a Harry/Draco fanfic for all intents and purposes.
+It’s all very meta, but as a huge fan of Fangirl (it’s one of my all times favorites), this book ticked all of my boxes.

 I found Carry On to be so compulsively readable, laugh out loud funny, and fast-paced.
 Since this story wasn’t attempting to be the source material for Simon Snow, we’re able to jump right in and forego any unnecessary exposition.
 Rowell expects us to be familiar enough with the concept of the Chosen One who was orphaned and attends a magical school.
 Thus, most of the book is focused on demonstrating the complexity of the character relationships, and fleshing out each of their character archetypes.
 Our Draco-esque vampire character, Baz, is more than just the adversary to Simon.
 In this book, we see his internal (and external) struggles, and even better–we hear him vocalize and address them.
 Similarly, from the very start of the book, Simon’s character is characterized as being reckless and heroic to a fault due to the legendary “Chosen One” label that’s been pushed upon him.
 It was so refreshing to read about such holistic characters, and it made me care for each and every one of them.